rgayler/VSA_basic_model/README.md

 Steps I used to make this project from scratch.

+They assume that the notebook will be made publicly available via GitHub Pages.

 1. Create a new project in RStudio with `renv` and a git repository.

 2. Install `devtools` and `notestar`.
 This takes a while because `renv`